COVAX reaches over 100 economies, 42 days after first international delivery - World

 According to its latest supply forecast, COVAX expects to deliver at least 2 billion doses of vaccines in 2021.
 In order to reach this goal, the COVAX Facility will continue to diversify its portfolio further, and will announce new agreements with vaccine manufacturers in due course.

-Furthermore, in March it was announced that the United States government will host the launch event for the 2021 Gavi COVAX AMC Invest Opportunity to catalyze further commitment and support for accelerated access to vaccines for AMC-supported economies.
-An additional US$ 2 billion is required in 2021 to finance and secure up to a total of 1.8 billion donor-funded doses of vaccines.
+Furthermore, in March it was announced that the United States government will host the launch event for the 2021 Gavi COVAX AMC Invest Opportunity to catalyse further commitment and support for accelerated access to vaccines for AMC-supported economies.
+An additional US$2 billion is required in 2021 to finance and secure up to a total of 1.8 billion donor-funded doses of vaccines.
 COVAX is also working to secure additional sourcing of vaccines in the form of dose-sharing from higher income countries.

 Quotes from donors and partners